António de Spínola: Exile and death

 On 13 August 1996, aged 86, Spínola died in Lisbon from a pulmonary embolism.

 In the 2000 film Capitães de Abril, Spínola is played by the actor Ruy de Carvalho.

-The mayor of the city of Lisbon, António Costa, marked the 100 years since António de Spínola's birth in a ceremony attended by President Aníbal Cavaco Silva, which included the presentation of a plaque and naming of a new avenue in the capital.
+In 2010, the mayor of Lisbon, António Costa, marked the centennial of Spínola's birth in a ceremony attended by President Aníbal Cavaco Silva, which included the presentation of a plaque and naming of a new avenue in the capital.